goldin2008/Note/README.md

 • Identifies ways to improve processes/procedures to enhance quality and/or productivity
 • Runs disciplined meetings with a specific purpose/agenda, the right individuals and clear outcomes/next steps

+Aligning Priorities with Business Strategy:
+Throughout the year, I have diligently aligned my work priorities with the broader business strategy.
+I have consistently stayed informed about the company's goals and objectives, ensuring that my data science and machine learning projects are well-aligned with these strategic goals.
+The access insights project will improve privileged access management across the firm, while new hire onboarding project makes new hire over the company easier to begin their journey as easily and quickly as possible.
+These projects will save a lot of time and effort in reviewing and managing access and reduce the cost in cloud storage.

+Prioritizing and Delivering Results:
+I have prioritized my responsibilities effectively and delivered results that have contributed to achieving our business objectives.
+This includes developing and implementing machine learning models that have improved decision-making, customer experiences, and operational efficiency, directly impacting the bottom line.
+I prioritized the new hire onboarding project to optimize our onboarding process by using machine learning models.

+Eliminating Bureaucracy and Issue Identification:
+When faced with obstacles, I have been proactive in identifying issues and escalating them as needed.
+This approach has been vital in resolving challenges swiftly, thus preventing potential bottlenecks and ensuring the smooth progress of our projects.
+During a critical project, I identified a data quality issue that had the potential to undermine the accuracy of our machine learning models.
+I promptly escalated the issue, leading to a resolution that prevented significant data-related errors in our predictions.
+The swift resolution of the data quality issue prevented potential losses and maintained the trustworthiness of our models.

+Managing Costs and Resources Effectively:
+I have managed costs and resources effectively by optimizing resource allocation and proposing cost-saving measures.
+This has not only saved the company valuable resources but also ensured that we use our assets efficiently.

+Process Improvement:
+I have consistently identified opportunities to enhance the quality and productivity of our projects.
+By implementing process improvements, we have achieved higher quality outcomes and increased efficiency in our data-driven initiatives.
+I identified a bottleneck in our data preprocessing pipeline that was slowing down model development.
+By optimizing this process, we reduced the time required for model training by 30%, increasing our productivity and enabling faster model deployment.
+The time saved in model training facilitated quicker decision-making and model deployment.

+Running Disciplined Meetings:
+I have conducted disciplined meetings with clear purposes and agendas, involving the right individuals.
+These meetings have been highly productive, resulting in clear outcomes and next steps, which has minimized wasted time and improved collaboration within the team.
+I consistently organized and led project meetings with a clear agenda and specific goals.
+This disciplined approach led to more efficient discussions, reduced meeting times by 20%, and allowed the team to focus on implementation.

 2 - Client / Customer / Stakeholder
 Identify and deliver appropriate solutions that address the needs of clients / customers/ stakeholders